mcasperson/ThunderbirdOllama/README.md

 5. Enable the service with `sudo systemctl enable ollama`
 6. Start the service with `sudo systemctl start ollama`
 7. Install `llama3` with the command `ollama run llama3.1`
-8. Run `build.sh`
-9. In Thunderbird, open the hamburger menu, click `Add-ons and Themes`, click `Extensions`, click the gears icon, click `Install Add-on From File`
-10. Select the zip file called `thunderbirdollama.zip` created by the `build.sh` script
+8. Install the extension from [here](https://addons.thunderbird.net/en-US/thunderbird/addon/ollama-summarizer/)
-11. Set your email and alias that the summary will be sent to in the extension preferences
+9. Set your email and alias that the summary will be sent to in the extension preferences

 ## MacOs